TyRichards/tlc_electrical/wp-content/plugins/facebook-feed-grabber/readme.txt

 == Next Version ==

 In no particular order,

 * Add a "like" button.
-* Add more customization ability to the widget.
 * Add ability to load the feed via javascript.
 * Add oEmbed support maybe?
+* Add more styling support.